NagaKanaparthy/c-comp/prj4/README.md

 # C- Quadruples Generator
 ### Nagavarun Kanaparthy
 ## Notes
 Creation notes are in the CodeGenerationNotes.md file.
+Also parser was shrinked removing some gen code from tool in prj2.
 ## Purpose
 This program will generate simple quadruples as shown in the examples below.